Chart Color Schemes

 Bondi Junction's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows exceptional results for Bondi Junction, based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were very low across all age groups.
-Private health cover was found to be exceptionally high at approximately 77% of the total population (8,944 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.
+AreaSearch's assessment shows excellent health outcomes in Bondi Junction.
+Mortality rates and chronic condition prevalence are very low across all age groups.
+Private health cover is exceptionally high at approximately 77% of the total population (8,944 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.

 Frequently Asked Questions - Health